 - Expressing your sexual desires and needs

 - Getting used to and connected to your body

 They frequently explain how the exercises help because understanding the benefit of doing the work consistently helps you stay motivated.

 Your communication exercises will frequently examine who initiates sex and intimacy, how each partner initiates it, which partner has a greater desire for sex, and what structural factors contribute to the satisfaction of this intimate dance.

 Related Articles: Divorce vs Separation: What Are The Differences?

 Sex therapists assist you in understanding the mechanisms of your sexual excitation system’s on and off switches, as well as the mechanisms of your sexual inhibition system on and off switches (the things that put you off sex).

-Sex therapy exercises assist you and your partner in understanding and adjusting critical aspects of your sex lives one at a time, in order to achieve a happy and connected equilibrium.
+Sex therapy exercises assist you and your partner in understanding and adjusting critical aspects of your sexual lives one at a time in order to achieve a happy and connected equilibrium.
 Blueheart allows you to do all of these things from the comfort of your own home at your own pace.

 One of our favorite sex therapy exercises for couples!

 Tantra is a Sanskrit word that translates as “to weave” or “expansion through awareness.”
 It’s the seductive side of yoga.
 It is an ancient Eastern cultural tradition that weaves the spiritual and physical in order to heal through meditation, breathing exercises, yoga, and mantras.